 More than ever I feel very lucky to be an artist.
-During this troubling time, art has given me a built-in methodology for being focused, productive, creative and happy.
+During this troubling time, art has helped me keep focused, productive and creative.

 Dissecting a master's drawing is like cracking a code with ingenious layers to be deciphered.
 It sometimes feels like learning a foreign language, with each master speaking their own unique language.